Pierowheelz/ac-vent-controller/README.md

 1. Print 3x Coupler, Damper and 6x End Holder in TPU (for vibration damping - PLA will work in a pinch though).
 1. Tune your Buck convertor to output 3.3v with your DC power supply.
 1. Assemble the circuitboard per the schematic (note that it is mirrored 4-ways - you only need one).
+    * The Engage pins of Stepper Drivers should face upwards (up is the side with the capacitor).
+    * The 3v3 and GND pins (and USB port) of the ESP32 board should face downwards.
     * Join the M0, M1 (and M2 if present on your drivers) to the EN (Engage) pin to set your stepping mode (more stepping = less vibration but higher-pitch operation).
     * Lookup your driver to find out the setting (you will need this below).
 1. Tune the stepper motor current limit (Try this guide: https://www.makerguides.com/a4988-stepper-motor-driver-arduino-tutorial/).